itewqq/rCore-dev/reports/lab2.md

-# Lab2: Batch Processing and Priviledges
+# Lab2: Batch Processing and Privileges

 In lab 1, we have made our code work on a **bare-metal computer** (simulated by QEMU) successfully.
 However, it can do nothing but print some strings we hardcoded in the program on the terminal.
 Of course you can make it more complicated, such as factoring a large number, calculating the inverse of a matrix, etc. That's cool but there are two significant drawbacks of this approach:

 1. The CPU runs a single program each time.
-Since the computing resuorces are precious(especially in the old time when you don't have a modern OS), users who have many programs to run have to wait infront of the computer and manully load&start the next program after previous one finished.
-Such a labour work.
+Since the computing resources are precious(especially in the old time when you don't have a modern OS), users who have many programs to run have to wait in front of the computer and manually load&start the next program after the previous one finished.
-2. Nobody wants to write the SBI and assembly level stuff everytime, and it's totally duplication of efforts.
+2. Nobody wants to write the SBI and assembly level stuff every time, and it's a duplication of efforts.

 In order to solve these problems, people invented the `Simple Batch Processing System`, which can load a batch of application programs and automatically execute them one by one.
 Besides, the Batch Processing System will provide some "library" code such as console output functions which may be reused by many programs.

 A new problem arises when we use the batch process system: error handling.
-User's program may (often) run into errors, unconsciously or intentionally.
-We do not want the error of any program affect others or the system, so the system should be able to hanble errors and terminate the programs if necessary.
-To achieve this goal we introduced the `Priviledges mechanism` and isolate user's code from system, which we will refered to as `usermode` and `kernelmode`.
+The user's program may (often) run into errors, unconsciously or intentionally.
+We do not want the error of any program to affect others or the system, so the system should be able to handle these errors and terminate the programs when necessary.
+To achieve this goal we introduced the `Privileges mechanism` and isolate user's code from the system, which we will refer to as `user mode` and `kernel mode`.
 Note that this mechanism requires some support from hardware, and we will illustrate that with code in the following parts.

-## 0x00 Priviledges mechanism
+## 0x00 Privileges mechanism

-The underlying reason for implementing the priviledges mechanism is the system cannot trust any submitted program.
+The underlying reason for implementing the privileges mechanism is the system cannot trust any submitted program.
 Any errors or attacks could happen and may corrupt the system.
 We have to restrict users' programs in an isolated "harmless" environment, where they have no access to 1) arbitrary memory or 2) any over-powerful instructions which may break the computer.
-In this lab we mainly focus on the last point.
+In this lab, we mainly focus on the last point.

-Obviously, prohibiting users' program from using priviledged instructions need the help from processor.
-In riscv64, 4 levels of priviledges are designed:
+Prohibiting users' program from using privileged instructions need the help from CPU.
+In riscv64, 4 levels of privileges are designed:

 | Level | Encode |         Name        |
 |:-----:|:------:|:-------------------:|